esetalcamacho/esetalcamacho/README.md

 - 👀 I’m interested in backend developer, RPA and technology.
 - 🌱 I’m currently learning JAVA, PHP, HTML, CSS, POO, SQL and UiPath.
 - 💞️ I’m looking to collaborate on Startups and projects related with agronomy tech.
-- 📫 How to reach me you can write here or on my Instagram @esetalcamacho.
+- 📫 How to reach me you can write here or on my Twitter @esetalcamacho.

 <!---
 esetalcamacho/esetalcamacho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.